CMPSC403-AlleghenyCollege-Fall2021/community_notes/web_network_terms.md

 TODO: Add a short explanation (one sentence is fine) of the term your team acted out in the following format.

 - **burp**: tool for cracking passwords, red hat approach, [documentation](https://portswigger.net/burp/documentation)
+- **firewall**: a defined set of rules for allowing or blocking specific network traffic